ynput/ayon-documentation/website/docs/dev_event_system.md

 The payload is a JSON object that contains the event data.
 Payload is only accessible via REST API.

+The structure (model) of the event payload must remain consistent within the same topic, ensuring that any system components or clients handling the event can rely on the data format.

 #### project